-Every contractor has their own reasons for choosing this option.
+Everyone has their own motivation for becoming a contractor.
 Some of the most common are:

 - Being your own boss – which can be extremely enjoyable and satisfying and help you to strike a better work-life balance.

-- Making more money – contractors are paid a higher rate than full time employees who carry out a similar role, so it’s likely that earnings may be greater.
+- Making more money – contractors are usually paid a higher rate than full-time employees who carry out a similar role, so it’s likely that earnings may be greater.
 Give our take-home pay calculator a whirl for a more in-depth breakdown of how much you could take home.

 Find out how to maximise your take-home pay and become a successful contractor in our free guide.
 Also covered in our guide is: